What’s it like cruising the Amazon with Rainforest Cruises in Peru?

 Everything You Should Know Before Booking an Amazon River Cruise: Timing, Packing, and Picking the Right Boat

-Below is the fact-packed add-on I wish someone had handed me before I boarded the Delfin I. Whether you’re eyeing a splash-out luxury vessel or a shoestring hammock boat, these pointers will help you pick the right season, cabin, and kit—so you can spend less time fretting over mosquito nets and more time gawking at pink river dolphins.
+Below is what I wish someone had handed me before I boarded the Delfin I. Whether you’re eyeing a splash-out luxury vessel or a shoestring hammock boat, these pointers will help you pick the right season, cabin, kit and more.

 When to Go: “High Water” vs. “Low Water”